medavox/distribackup/docs/report/report.md

 Intelligent handling of renamed files will depend on inotify (and the java binding library), and whether it can detect file moves.

 We're using computing time to reduce bandwidth usage It may be useful to store state (or diffs) of filesystem -- the old state of the files, to compare against changed files, and filter for small changes and mind-changes

-Next design phase: go through each component and specify external methods  (use UML if helpful)

 #Optional Extras (if have time)
 * Android Client